 So what’s next?

 This week is a warm-up, so take it easy and settle yourself into the new academic year.
 We did say that this wouldn’t be too taxing!

 If you get the chance, you could spend a few minutes getting familiar with the 52 Things To Do homepage.
 There will be a new challenge for you to complete each week, along with some helpful reminders about upcoming deadlines and events.
-To receive an email with a round-up of each month's posts, simply fill in this short form.

 For those who want to get going straight away, your best bet would be to start thinking about your personal statement.
 We'll cover personal statements in-depth in a later post, but a good first step would be to make a list of ten things that you think make you suitable for a place at university.